Contrastive Retrieval Heads Improve Attention-Based Re-Ranking

-In this subsection, we experiment with different set of retrieval heads, including the original retrieval heads \citep{wu2025retrieval} identified via copy-paste mechanism on Needle-in-a-Haystack task.
-We refer to these heads as \emph{NIAH heads}.
+In this subsection, we discuss the overlapping between different set of retrieval heads and compare their performance on final re-ranking tasks.
 For Llama-3.1 8B, none of the top $8$ CoRe heads overlaps with the top $8$ NIAH heads, and only $3$ overlap with the top $8$ QR heads.
 For Mistral 7B, top $8$ CoRe heads overlap with $2$ QR heads and $2$ NIAH heads.
 In addition, CoRe heads concentrate in lower layers than both QR heads and NIAH heads.
 We provide details of the head location in Appendix~\ref{app.head.location}.

-Table~\ref{table.other} compares CoRe-R with the attention-based re-rankers using the NIAH heads (NIAH-R), QR heads (detected without calibration) and the original QR heads (detected with calibration), for Llama-3.1 8B.
-Results for ICR, QR-R (without calibration) and CoRe-R are duplicated from Table~\ref{table.beir} for reference.
+Table~\ref{table.niah.and.qr} compares CoRe-R with the attention-based re-rankers using the NIAH heads (NIAH-R) for Llama-3.1 8B.
 As NIAH retrieval heads are limited to copy-paste operations, NIAH-R underperforms ICR on average, showing gains only on a few datasets such as Climate-FEVER and ArguAna, while showing worse performance on many other datasets.
-On average, the QR-R with calibration improves over ICR by $0.7$ points and QR-R without calibration improves by $1.1$ points, indicating that contextual calibration is not essential for the head detection process.
-In contrast, CoRe-R shows the largest gain of $1.9$ points, yielding the highest overall nDCG@10 among all baselines.

-Overall, attention-based re-rankers achieve strong re-ranking performance across different models, with CoRe-R consistently providing the best nDCG@10 scores.
-However, there remain cases where all attention-based re-rankers underperform the retrieval baseline (see Tables~\ref{table.beir} and~\ref{table.other}).
-Notably, on Climate-FEVER and ArguAna, which often require retrieving counter-evidence, attention-based approaches lab behind the encoder retrieval baseline.
-Similarly, on the duplicated retrieval dataset Quora, performance also declines.
-We attribute this to the use of a universal instruction prompt across all datasets, which may not align with dataset-specific task objectives.
-Future work could explore dataset specific prompt designs to further improve re-ranking performance (see Appendix~\ref{app.result.quora} for an example on Quora dataset).
+Across all datasets, CoRe-R shows the highest overall nDCG@10 compared to all baselines.